underratedcoder/coding-progress-tracker/README.md

 # coding-progress-tracker
-a tool to track the coding progress by an individual who codes on multiple coding platforms
+a tool to track the coding progress by an individual who codes on multiple coding platforms.